deepmodeling/APEX/README.md

 The `relaxation` workflow starts from initial `POSCAR` provided by user at the beginning, and outputs key information like final relaxed structure and corresponding energy.
 Such equilibrium state information is necessary for the `property` workflow as inputs to conduct further alloy property calculation.
 The final results when finished will be automatically retrieved and downloaded back to origial working direction.

-Within both `relaxation` and `property` workflow, respective computational tasks are prepared during the `Make` step, which will be passed to the `Run` step for tasks dispatch, calculation monitoring and finished tasks retriving (This is realized via the [DPDispatcher](https://github.com/deepmodeling/dpdispatcher/tree/master) package).
+Within both `relaxation` and `property` workflow, respective computational tasks are prepared during the `Make` step, which will be passed to the `Run` step for tasks dispatch, calculation monitoring and finished tasks retriving (this is realized via the [DPDispatcher](https://github.com/deepmodeling/dpdispatcher/tree/master) plugin).
 As all tasks are completed, the `Post` step will be invoked to collect data and calculate desired property results.

 So far, APEX provides calculation methods of following alloy properties:
 * Equation of State (EOS)